JadenStrudwick/CompressedGameNotation/notes.md

 # TODOS

 ## Features
-- [ ] Only store the 7 tag roster information, not all headers.
+- [x] Only store the 7 tag roster information, not all headers.
 We only need the keys themselves, given the correct order.
 - [ ] Ensure we are in "reduced export format" (see below)
 - [x] Implement a PGN iterator
-- [ ] Create variants of compress/decompress that strip comments/extra headers
 - [ ] Set up benchmarking utilities

 ## Misc